The History and Process Behind Traditional Hand Block Fabric Printing

 Mixing Dyes: The Color Science in Fabric Printing

-Remember, the skill in mixing dyes isn't just about following a recipe.
+Remember, the skill of mixing dyes isn't just about following a recipe.
 It's about adjusting, experimenting, and sometimes even embracing the unexpected.
-This approach allows for creation of unique shades that make hand block fabric printing not just a technique, but an exploration of color and creativity.
+This approach allows for the creation of unique shades that make hand-block fabric printing not just a technique, but an exploration of color and creativity.

 The Hand Block Printing Process: Step by Step